darcyai/darcyai/docs.md/GETTING_STARTED.md

 The last stage of every pipeline cycle is the set of Output Streams that you have added to the pipeline.
 Any number of Output Streams can be added, giving you the power to put data in many places or perform complex operations such as storing it locally, sending it upstream to a cloud environment, and also displaying a UI at the same time.
 Output Streams provide a callback which allows you, as the developer, to prepare the data that will be processed by the Output Stream.
 This is very useful if you want to format data before sending upstream, filter data before storing it on disk, or edit a video frame before you display it.

-A good example of an Output Stream is the LiveFeedStream class that comes built-in with the Darcy AI SDK.
+A good example of an Output Stream is the LiveFeedStream class that comes built-in with Darcy AI.
 This Output Stream allows you to configure network host and port information and it will open a video feed that you can view with any web browser.

 Instantiate the LiveFeed output stream object and set some of its parameters like this:
 ```